-Serving his sixth term in the United States House of Representatives, Congressman Louie Gohmert was first sworn in January 4, 2005.
+Serving his seventh term in the United States House of Representatives, Congressman Louie Gohmert was first sworn in January 4, 2005.
 He proudly represents the First District of Texas which encompasses over 12 counties stretching nearly 120 miles down the state's eastern border.

 Louie serves on numerous House committees and subcommittees.
-Congressman Gohmert is the Chairman of the Natural Resources Subcommittee on Oversight and Investigations and the Vice Chair of the Judiciary Subcommittee on Crime, Terrorism and Homeland Security.
+Congressman Gohmert is the Vice Chairman of the House Natural Resources Committee and the Vice Chair of the Judiciary Subcommittee on Crime, Terrorism and Homeland Security.

 Prior to being elected to serve in Congress, Louie was elected to three terms as District Judge in Smith County, Texas.
 During his tenure on the bench, he gained national and international attention for some of his innovative rulings.
 He was later appointed by Texas Governor Rick Perry to complete a term as Chief Justice of the 12th Court of Appeals.

 Louie received his undergraduate degree from Texas A&M University and later graduated from Baylor School of Law.
 He is also a veteran having served his country as Captain in the U.S. Army.